dorneanu/roam/content/topics/hormesis.md

 -   also known as **hormetic stress**
 -   used to boost resilience
--   defines an effect where expose to a low level of stress results in a beneficial result
+-   defines an effect where exposure to a low level of stress results in a beneficial result